laravel/docs/passwords.md

 <a name="introduction"></a>
 ## Introduction

 Most web applications provide a way for users to reset their forgotten passwords.
-Rather than forcing you to re-implement this on each application, Laravel provides convenient methods for sending password reminders and performing password resets.
+Rather than forcing you to re-implement this by hand for every application you create, Laravel provides convenient services for sending password reset links and secure resetting passwords.

 > {tip} Want to get started fast?
-Install an authentication [starter kit](/docs/{{version}}/starter-kits) in a fresh Laravel application.
-After migrating your database, navigate your browser to `/register` or any other URL that is assigned to your application.
-The starter kits will take care of scaffolding your entire authentication system, including resetting passwords!
+Install a Laravel [application starter kit](/docs/{{version}}/starter-kits) in a fresh Laravel application.
+Laravel's starter kits will take care of scaffolding your entire authentication system, including resetting forgotten passwords.

 <a name="model-preparation"></a>
 ### Model Preparation

-Before using the password reset features of Laravel, your `App\Models\User` model must use the `Illuminate\Notifications\Notifiable` trait.
-Typically, this trait is automatically included on the default `App\Models\User` model that is included with Laravel.
+Before using the password reset features of Laravel, your application's `App\Models\User` model must use the `Illuminate\Notifications\Notifiable` trait.
+Typically, this trait is already included on the default `App\Models\User` model that is created with new Laravel applications.

 Next, verify that your `App\Models\User` model implements the `Illuminate\Contracts\Auth\CanResetPassword` contract.
 The `App\Models\User` model included with the framework already implements this interface, and uses the `Illuminate\Auth\Passwords\CanResetPassword` trait to include the methods needed to implement the interface.

 <a name="database-preparation"></a>
 ### Database Preparation

 A table must be created to store your application's password reset tokens.
-The migration for this table is included in the default Laravel installation, so you only need to migrate your database to create this table:
+The migration for this table is included in the default Laravel application, so you only need to migrate your database to create this table:

     php artisan migrate

 <a name="routing"></a>
 ## Routing

 To properly implement support for allowing users to reset their passwords, we will need to define several routes.
 First, we will need a pair of routes to handle allowing the user to request a password reset link via their email address.
-Second, we will need a pair of routes to handle actually resetting the password once the user visits the password reset link that is emailed to them.
+Second, we will need a pair of routes to handle actually resetting the password once the user visits the password reset link that is emailed to them and completes the password reset form.

 <a name="requesting-the-password-reset-link"></a>
 ### Requesting The Password Reset Link